apache/hudi/rfc/rfc-45/rfc-45.md

 In this case, writer will continue to log updates in metadata partition.
-At the time of execution, indexer will see there are already some log files and ensure that the indexing check passes.
+At the time of execution, indexer will see there are already some log files and ensure that the indexing catchup passes.

 b) Inflight writer about to commit, but indexing completed just before that.

-Ideally, the indexing check in the indexer should have failed.
+Ideally, the indexing catchup in the indexer should have failed.
 But this could happen in the following sequence of events:

 1. No pending data commit.
 Indexing check passed, indexing commit not